Indiana Jones and the Dial of Destiny

-Indiana Jones and the Dial of Destiny is a 2023 American action-adventure film directed by James Mangold and written by Mangold, David Koepp, Jez Butterworth and John-Henry Butterworth.
-It is the fifth and final installment in the Indiana Jones film series and the sequel to Indiana Jones and the Kingdom of the Crystal Skull (2008).
-Harrison Ford, John Rhys-Davies, and Karen Allen reprise their roles from the previous films, with Phoebe Waller-Bridge, Antonio Banderas, Toby Jones, Boyd Holbrook, Ethann Isidore, and Mads Mikkelsen joining the cast.
+Indiana Jones and the Dial of Destiny is a 2023 American action-adventure film directed by James Mangold and written by Mangold, David Koepp, Jez Butterworth, and John-Henry Butterworth.
+Produced by Walt Disney Pictures and Lucasfilm, it is the fifth and final installment in the Indiana Jones film series and the sequel to Indiana Jones and the Kingdom of the Crystal Skull (2008).
+Harrison Ford, Karen Allen and John Rhys-Davies reprise their roles from the previous films, with Phoebe Waller-Bridge, Antonio Banderas, Toby Jones, Boyd Holbrook, Ethann Isidore, and Mads Mikkelsen joining the cast.
 Set in 1969, the film follows Jones and his estranged goddaughter, Helena, who are trying to locate a powerful artifact before Dr. Jürgen Voller, a Nazi-turned-NASA scientist, who plans to use it to alter the outcome of World War II.

-Dial of Destiny is the only film in the series not directed by Steven Spielberg nor conceived by George Lucas, though both served as executive producers.
-Plans for a fifth Indiana Jones film date back to the late 1970s, when a deal was made with Paramount Pictures to produce four sequels to Raiders of the Lost Ark (1981).
-Lucas began researching potential plot devices for a fifth film in 2008, and Koepp was hired to write the screenplay in 2016.
+Plans for a fifth Indiana Jones film date back to 1979, when a deal was made with Paramount Pictures to produce five Indiana Jones films.
+George Lucas began researching potential plot devices for a fifth film in 2008, and Koepp was hired to write the screenplay in 2016.
 In 2018, Jonathan Kasdan replaced Koepp but later left the project.
 Originally set for release in 2019, the film faced delays due to rewrites and the COVID-19 pandemic.
-Spielberg was initially set to direct but stepped down in 2020, with Mangold taking over.
+Steven Spielberg was initially set to direct but stepped down in 2020, with Mangold taking over.
 Filming began in June 2021 in various locations including the United Kingdom, Italy, and Morocco, wrapping in February 2022.

-Franchise composer John Williams returned to score the film, earning nominations for Best Original Score at the 96th Academy Awards and Best Score Soundtrack for Visual Media at the 66th Annual Grammy Awards.
+Franchise composer John Williams returned to score the film, earning nominations for Best Original Score at the 96th Academy Awards and Best Score at the 66th Annual Grammy Awards.
 Williams won the Grammy Award for Best Instrumental Composition for "Helena's Theme".

-Indiana Jones and the Dial of Destiny premiered out of competition at the 76th Cannes Film Festival on May 18, 2023, and was theatrically released in the United States on June 30, by Walt Disney Studios Motion Pictures.
-The film received mixed reviews and grossed $384 million worldwide, becoming a box-office disappointment due to being one of the most expensive films ever made.
+Indiana Jones and the Dial of Destiny premiered out of competition at the 76th Cannes Film Festival on May 18, 2023, and was released in the United States on June 30, by Walt Disney Studios Motion Pictures.
+The film grossed $384 million, becoming a box-office bomb due to being one of the most expensive films ever made.